ipfs/ipfs-docs/docs/concepts/nodes.md

 # Nodes

 Participants in the IPFS network are called _nodes_.
-A _node_ is a program or process implementing IPFS that you run on your local computer (directly or via a browser) to store files and connect to the IPFS network.
+A _node_ is an instance of an implemention IPFS that you run on your local computer (directly or via a browser) to store files and connect to the IPFS network.
 They're the most crucial aspect of IPFS.
-Without nodes running as an IPFS _daemon_ (explained below), there would be no IPFS Network.
+Without IPFS nodes, there would be no IPFS Network.

 You're likely to see the term _node_ throughout the IPFS docs, issues, and related code.
 It's a very general term, so its meaning depends on the context.
 There are three main categories of nodes: IPFS nodes, data nodes, and libp2p nodes for applications.